Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/boost_testing_sidemade_demo.md

 Repository: [testing boost exercise – demo-start branch](https://github.com/Simulation-Software-Engineering/testing-boost-exercise/tree/demo-start)

-## (1) Get to Know the Code
+## 1. Get to Know the Code

-- intro: go through all sections of `README.md`
+- Go through all sections of `README.md`
-- try: build and run
+- Try: build and run
-    - explain shell output
+    - Explain shell output
-    - try different matrices and algorithms
+    - Try different matrices and algorithms
-- look into the code
+- Look into the code
     - `main.cpp`
     - `Configuration.hpp/cpp`
     - `matrixIO.hpp/cpp`
     - `MatrixSolver.hpp/cpp`
-- look into `CMakeLists.txt`
+- Look into `CMakeLists.txt`
-- our mission
+- Our mission:
     - The code has no unit tests yet. -> We add some of them with Boost UTF.
     - Exercise: continue with same code, add more tests, set up GitHub Actions, and more
+    - We combine and consolidate knowledge on CMake, Boost UTF, and GitHub Actions.

-## (2) First Dummy Test Case
+## 2. First Dummy Test Case

 - `mkdir tests`, create `tests/MatrixSolverTest.cpp`
 - `#define BOOST_TEST_MODULE SideMadeTests`